swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## Introduction

-These area 3D-Printable [OpenSCAD](https://openscad.org/) models to
+These are 3D-Printable [OpenSCAD](https://openscad.org/) models to
 mount memory fans in an HP Z6 G4 workstation.
-These area in no way endorsed by HP.
+These are in no way endorsed by HP.
-Also, the author is not responsible for any damage resulting from its use.
+Also, the author is not responsible for any damage resulting from their use.

 <p align="center"><img src="../media/media/hp-z6-dual-memory-fan-mount.installed.jpg" alt="HP Z6 G4 with Dual Front Fan Mount"  height="350px" /></p>